jcollard/ChessAppDevlog/README.md

 With that in mind, I thought this could be a good opportunity to demonstrate how I might approach refactoring a messy code base.
-So, with **u/RayanWIP**'s permission, I live recorded and streamed myself working through the process in the hopes that I might be able to edit down to a homework video for my students to watch.
+So, with **u/RayanWIP**'s permission, I recorded and live streamed myself working through the process in the hopes that I might be able to edit down the footage into something useful for my students.

 Although I do not recommend it, if you would like to watch me sweat my way through the entire 12 hours of refactoring, you can do so here: [YouTube